New York City, NY Office Overview

 |Office building||Address||Sqft||Year built|

-- Financial Services – The New York Stock Exchange and NASDAQ are two of the many representative industry institutions that generate a significant amount of white-collar office employment in NYC.
+- Financial Services – The New York Stock Exchange and NASDAQ are two of the many representative industry institutions that generate significant demand in NYC.

-- High Technology – Google is just one of the high-tech companies that have offices in the Silicon Alley section of New York City.
+- High Technology – Google is just one of the high-tech companies that have offices in the Silicon Alley section of the city.

-- Real Estate – Some of the most expensive real estate in the U.S. is located in New York City, with commercial real estate brokerages such as CBRE Midtown Manhattan and Colliers International generating demand for white-collar office space in New York.
+- Real Estate – Some of the most expensive real estate in the U.S. is located in New York City, with commercial real estate brokerages such as CBRE Midtown Manhattan and Colliers International generating demand.

 New York City Demographics